vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## App integration

-Merchants may implement deep-linking, to trigger the Vipps app (we refer to this as "app-switch" here).
+Merchants may implement deep-linking, to trigger Vipps (we refer to this as "app-switch" here).

 This may be done in two ways:

 1. From a mobile or desktop browser.
 See [Desktop flow](#desktop-flow)
 2. From an iOS or Android native app

-After the user has finished (or cancelled) the payment in the Vipps app, the user is returned back to the specified `fallBack` URL.
+After the user has finished (or cancelled) the payment in Vipps, the user is returned back to the specified `fallBack` URL.
 When the user arrives back in the merchant app or website, we _strongly_ recommend that you perform a call to the [payment details endpoint](#get-payment-details) to check the state of the transaction.
 While some of the state of the eCom operation *can* be derived from things like whether or not user returned successfully from the
 Vipps app, the most reliable approach to know the state of the payment is always to query the eCom API once the user arrive back in the merchant app/website.

 ## App-switching
 1. The merchant need to pass the URL scheme of the app into the `fallBack` field in the [initiate payment request](#initiate-payment-flow-api-calls).
 See [App-switch on iOS](#app-switch-on-ios) and [App-switch on Android](#app-switch-on-android) for specifics.
-2. The merchant app should open the Vipps app deeplink received from the [initiate payment request](#initiate-payment-flow-api-calls).
+2. The merchant app should open Vipps deeplink received from the [initiate payment request](#initiate-payment-flow-api-calls).
-3. Once the operation in the Vipps app is completed, Vipps will redirect the user to the deeplink specified in the `fallBack` field.
+3. Once the operation in Vipps is completed, Vipps will redirect the user to the deeplink specified in the `fallBack` field.
-4. The merchant app should query the [payment details endpoint](#get-payment-details) for updated status on the payment once user returns from the Vipps app.
+4. The merchant app should query the [payment details endpoint](#get-payment-details) for updated status on the payment once user returns from Vipps.

 **Please note:** Vipps will append a status at the end of the fallback URL.
 For example, if your `fallBack` URL is `merchantApp://result?myAppData`, Vipps will append the status like: `merchantApp://result?myAppData&status=301`. **This status is deprecated, and should no longer be used.** Query the [payment details endpoint](#get-payment-details) for latest status instead.

 ### App-switch on iOS
-The Vipps app on iOS requires a URL scheme in order to support app-switch.
+Vipps on iOS requires a URL scheme in order to support app-switch.

 See the official Apple documentation:
 [Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app)

-#### Switch from merchant app to the Vipps app
+#### Switch from merchant app to Vipps

 Below is sample code to open iOS Vipps application with `deeplinkURL`.